RoBOPPics/BB/_pages/app-man-coreController.md

 With the Navigation Service turned Off, you will need to manually position and point the Robot in the correct direction.
 You may also need to adjust the Launch and Bounce points in your patterns according to the space that is available.
 It is best to create your own custom patterns that work specifically in your particular off-court location.

-## Stop, Play, Pause, Queue
+## Controller: Stop, Play, Pause, Queue

-The four buttons at the top of the Control section mirror the functions of the four physical buttons on the BallBOPPer robot.
+The four buttons at the top of the Controller section mirror the functions of the four physical buttons on the BallBOPPer robot.

 Stop will stop the BallBOPPer at its current position, and it will turn to face in the direction of the Player and wait.